jts3k/Realsense-Greenscreen/README.md

 # Realsense-Greenscreen
-Simple example using python wrapper for Intel RealSense depth cameras to create a point cloud with a background-free "green-screen" type effect
+Simple example using the [python wrapper for Intel RealSense depth cameras](https://pypi.org/project/pyrealsense2/) to create a point cloud with a background-free "green-screen" type effect.